IKIM-Essen/ClusterDocs/docs/connecting/stable-endpoints.md

 Do not disable host-key checking, delete unrelated `known_hosts` entries, or replace a service alias with a physical node name.

+## During a backend maintenance window

+RCC may move an approved connection alias between equivalent backends.
+An existing SSH or VS Code session can disconnect during that change.
+Reconnect with the same approved alias; do not create separate workstation targets for physical backend names.
+A diagnostic `hostname` value is not a connection name for users.

+A timeout and a changed-host-key warning require different responses:

+1. For a timeout, confirm the hospital network or VPN is available, then retry the same saved connection once.
+2. For a changed-host-key warning, stop and contact RCC support through an official channel.
+Treat it as an infrastructure or security incident.

+Never delete the complete `~/.ssh/known_hosts` file, run a blanket `ssh-keygen -R` command, set `StrictHostKeyChecking no` or `accept-new`, or accept a replacement key merely to bypass the warning.

 ## Transfer guidance

 > **Service status:** project Samba shares are **ready now** for approved